v. Shanghai

 The Paint the Night Parade was a fun show of lights and music.
 The lyrics switch between English and Chinese (sorry, I can't say if it was Mandarin or Cantonese.... my Chinese skills aren't nearly that impressive), and I was particularly impressed with how lights are incorporated into the different costumes.

-Following the Paint the Night Parade was the Disney in the Stars Fireworks show.
+Following the Paint the Night Parade was the Disney in the Stars fireworks show.
 The fireworks show is probably my favorite part of any Disney park adventure.
 It's the perfect way to end a magical day and to enjoy the beauty of childhood, imagination, and creative storytelling.
 Not to mention some impressive projections, pyrotechnics and water works.

 Following the fireworks, I made it my prerogative to beat as many people back to the metro as possible.
 I was ready to go back to the hotel, shower, and collapse into bed.
 While it was a very fun day, it was also a very hot and long day.